bischmlb/DM566Exam/Exercise01.md

-#Exercise 1-1
+#Exercise 1-1\
 **Supervised learning**\
-When previous examples are taken into account and data is distinguished based upon it.
+When previous examples are taken into account and data is distinguished based upon it.(*Comparisons!*)

 **Unsupervised learning**\
 When data is disinguished without previously known examples.